 Charter Hall also has a conflicts protocols for dealing with competing acquisitions and divestments as well as leasing transactions.
-Such transactions may arise out of the fact that Charter Hall is also the manager of other listed and unlisted vehicles, and the REIT may transact with them from time to time, or share employees or information with other Charter Hall companies or managed vehicles.
+Such transactions may arise because Charter Hall is also the manager of other listed and unlisted vehicles, and the REIT may transact with them from time to time, or share employees or information with other Charter Hall companies or managed vehicles.